“10 Tasks Landlords Must Do Before Tenants Rent A Space For Lease” written by Mike Marko

 10 Things To Do Before Tenants Move Into The Space For Lease

-When renting your properties you need to make sure that tenants are able to move into a clean, safe, and hazard free space.
+When renting your properties you need to make sure that tenants are able to move into a clean, safe, and hazard-free space.

 When filling in vacancies for your properties you are basically guaranteeing them that the space they are renting is habitable and safe to move into.
-To make sure that the tenants become comfortable you should develop a tenants’ move-in transition to insure the move will go as smooth as much as possible.
+To make sure that the tenants become comfortable you should develop a tenants’ move-in transition to ensure the move will go as smooth as much as possible.

 When a tenant is satisfied with the rental property on move-in day, it sets the stage for success.
-This could give them reason to stay in your space for a longer period of time… and therefore increase your business profitability (in most cases tenant turnover costs more money than keeping existing tenants).
+This could give them a reason to stay in your space for a longer period of time… and therefore increase your business profitability (in most cases tenant turnover costs more money than keeping existing tenants).

 To make the process easier for you and your tenants, and to help ensure you are providing the best rental unit available for them, here are 10 things that you need to do every time a new tenant moves into one of your rental units…

-1. Fix And Damage/Health Or Safety Issues
+1. Fix And Repair Damage From Health Or Safety Issues

 Prior to a tenant moving in it’s important to inspect the property first and repair its damages.

 When evaluating the property you have to make sure that your property is free from health or safety issues.
-One major health and safety requirements is to make sure that the rental property has two forms of exit from the unit.
+One major health and safety requirements are to make sure that the rental property has two forms of exit from the unit.

 Another key safety item to fix and make sure it is running effectively is to make sure that all carbon monoxide and smoke detectors must be working properly.
 This is a fire safety code requirement and will help to ensure your tenants have a safe habitable space to rent.